 The Group manages its liquidity in accordance with U.A.E.
 Central Bank requirements and the Group's internal guidelines.
 The U.A.E.
-Central Bank sets cash ratio requirements on overall deposits ranging between 1.0 percent for time deposits and 14.0 percent for demand deposits, according to the tenor of the deposits.
+Central Bank sets cash ratio reserve requirements on overall deposits ranging between 1.0 percent for time deposits and 14.0 percent for demand deposits, according to the tenor of the deposits.
+In addition, the U.A.E.
+Central Bank requires that banks regulated under the Eligible Liquid Asset Ratio (ELAR) regime maintain a stock of High-Quality Liquid Assets (HQLA), as a buffer against unexpected deposit outflows, of a minimum of 10% (reduced during the Covid-19 pandemic to 7%) of all deposits.
+The Group complies with this regulation at all times, and applies a higher standard in its internal guidelines.
 The U.A.E.
 Central Bank also imposes a mandatory 1:1 utilisation ratio, whereby; loans and advances (combined with inter-bank placements having a remaining term of 'greater than three months') should not exceed stable funds as defined by the U.A.E.
 Central Bank.
 Stable funds are defined by the U.A.E.
 Central Bank to mean free-own funds, inter-bank deposits with a remaining term of more than six months, and stable customer deposits.
 To guard against liquidity risk, the Group diversifies its funding sources and manages its assets with liquidity in mind, seeking to maintain a preferable proportion between cash, cash equivalent, and readily marketable securities.
 The Board Risk Committee sets and monitors liquidity ratios and regularly revises and updates the Group's liquidity management policies to ensure that the Group would be in a position to meet its obligations as they fall due.
-Management of liquidity risk within the parameters prescribed by the Board Risk Committee has been delegated to an Asset and Liability Committee (ALCO) comprising the Deputy General Manager and senior executives from treasury, finance, corporate credit, and investment departments.
+Management of liquidity risk within the parameters prescribed by the Board Risk Committee has been delegated to an Asset and Liability Committee (ALCO) comprising the General Manager (operations) and senior executives from treasury, finance, risk, corporate credit, operations, and investment departments.